kyl8/login-page/README.md

 # Desenvolvimento WEB - 4

-Simple project for the WEB Development subject of the fourth year of the Instituto Federal de São Paulo, Campus Cubatão.
+Simple old school project for the WEB Development subject of the fourth year of the Instituto Federal de São Paulo, Campus Cubatão.

-The project will be developed throughout the year.
-And it will be used as a way to learn ReactJS, Javascript and other new technologies for me.

 ## How to run